 3) The Theme this year is...

-With Sidney Roundwood's help we've extended the adventures of Challenge Island to give you 'The Chambers of Challenge'!
+With Sidney Roundwood's help we've departed the terra firma of Challenge Island, and The Chambers of Challenge, to give you 'The Challenge XII Sector'!

-In the next few days I'll followup with another post laying out the specifics of 'The Chambers of Challenge', its layout, its rewards and a more detailed map.
-(Sidney is still down in the Chambers of Challenge mapping its vaults and passages.)
+In the next week or so I'll followup with another post laying out the specifics of 'The Challenge XII Sector', its final layout, its rewards and a more detailed map.
+(Yes, I am awaiting the return of that Rogue Trader, Sidney Roundwood, who is still acting as our vanguard, charting the system for our travels and travails.

 Many participants have found the personal points targets to be a great incentive in maintaining their pace over the three months of the Challenge.
 I encourage participants to pick a target that is just beyond your comfort zone, but still achievable.
 As a rough benchmark, 300 points is considered a manageable amount for someone who is new to the the event and/or has a busy work/life schedule.
 Also remember that a significant amount of points can be secured by adventuring in 'The Chambers of Challenge' (more on this in a later post).